YiquanWang/Vote/README.md

 Vote
 ====

-This is a voting project used by -- Node.js + Express + MongoDB
+This is a voting project depend on Node.js + Express + MongoDB